HenriAugusto/easyflow/README.md

 _EasyFlow_ is an library of PureData abstractions with two objectives:

 - Simplify your work by solving common problems of data flow.
-- Suggest and exemplify good practices of Pure Data programming.
+- Suggest and exemplify good Pure Data programming practices and stimulate thought and discussion on writing better organized and maintainable PD code.

 While the former is very straight-forward the latter is far from that.
-I've spent much time dealing with dataflow problems, dealing tasks that a lot of times are effortlessly done in textual languages like C++, Java and Python.
-Due to it's graphical nature programming PD means managing space and dealing with all the problems of connecting a lot of objects on the screen and avoind bugs when using wireless connections.
-Those good practices of PD programming come from my years of experience with PD which, curiously, i've spent more in the "control part" than in the "dsp" part.
-I guess i liked the challenge.
+I've spent much time dealing with dataflow problems, spending time tasks that a lot of times are effortlessly done in textual languages like C++, Java and Python.
+For that reason i've set the first objective.

+Also, due to it's graphical nature, programming PD means managing space and dealing with all the problems of connecting a lot of objects and avoiding bugs when using wireless connections.
+I've wrote some abstractions and the easyflow wiki to share my experience of how i've started better organizing my code.
+This is why i've set the second objective.
+See the [easyflow wiki](https://github.com/HenriAugusto/easyflow/wiki) regarding that matter.

+If you think about it those objectives are somewhat different sides of the same thing.

-I've made those abstractions throughout the years and some, but not many, are old and most are new (designed after my experience).
+_I've made those abstractions throughout the years and some, but not many, are old and most are new (designed after my experience).
 Everytime i face a problem and i think it's a common dataflow-related problem i write an easyflow abstraction.
-I try my best to exemplify my suggestions of good PD programming practices but some old objects still needs to be updated (nonetheless they're intended to work perfectly, of course)
+I try my best to exemplify my suggestions of good PD programming practices but some old objects might still need to be updated in terms of better organization.
+Nonetheless they're intended to work perfectly, of course._

-The library was designed to be elementar so it is %100 vanilla an has no dependencies.
+The library was designed to be basic so it is 100% vanilla.

-## Highlights
+### Highlights

+Here are some highlights.
+Some are simple yet very useful because PD lacks some basic functionality and others are complex.

 - **[for]** = convenient object to iterate over numeric intervals.
 Similar to a for in textual languages
 - **[map]** = Converts a numeric stream from one range to another.
-Easy linear interpolation, baby!
-- **[HSB][HSL][RGB][colorNames][hexColor]** = Easily generate colors to edit Pure Data vanilla GUI objects.
-- **[colorcnv]** - the best way to organize your code.
-Lets you find matching **[s]** and **[r]** in an instant.
-- **[copylist]** - very useful for debugging.
-You can use it like a list box.
-Just put a message box after it.
-This way you don't need to watch the console all the time.
+"One-line" linear interpolation!
-- **[printHere]** - a console-like that you can use directly on your patch.
+- **[printHere]** - a portable console-like abstraction that you can use directly on your patch.
 No more switching windows!
 - **[GOPTool]** = controls the Graph-on-parent values directly from pd.
 No more editing vlaues then clicking apply!
-- **[colorcnv][labelcnv][colorcirc][colortri]** - make your code easier and faster to read and organize
+- **[listToSymbol]** - converts a list to a symbol, adding the special char " " between words.
+Great to add more than one word to labels.
+- **[HSB][HSL][RGB][colorNames][hexColor][colorSyntax]** = Easily generate colors to edit Pure Data vanilla GUI objects.
+- **[colorHighlighting]+related** - color highlighting for better code.
+See the [easyflow wiki](https://github.com/HenriAugusto/easyflow/wiki) for more information

+## Installing and how to use

+If you don't have one create a path where you're going to store all of your externals.
+For example: _"C:\Users\User\Dropbox\PureData\shared extras"_;

+Open Pure Data and go to **File->preferences->path** and add a path to that directory.

+Do **not** create a path directly to your externals.
+By using a shared folder you can use folders like namespaces.

+See [How to install externals, libraries, gui plug-ins, etc.](https://forum.pdpatchrepo.info/topic/6743/how-to-install-externals-libraries-gui-plug-ins-etc) on that.
+The method you should use is the one described in that page on the section _"Loading objects or abstractions using namespaces"_.

+This way you can avoid naming conflicts.
+Easyflow have an abstraction called [counter]  which is very likely to conflict with other libraries and an abstraction called [hsl] which is **guaranteed** to conclift with vanilla's [hsl].
+Easyflow is a 100% so you don't need to use [declare].

+## Abstractions

+### Lists

+- *[addList]* - adds a incoming list to a message box
+- *[copyList]* - copies a incoming list on a message box.
+- *[left2right][l2r]* - outputs one element of a list at a time, from left to right
+- *[right2left][r2l]* - outputs one element of a list at a time, from right to left
+- *[funnel]* - outputs a list one element at a time (switches between [l2r] and [r2l]).
+- *[passNthElement]* - takes an incoming list and let only it's nth element pass
+- *[passPair]* - takes an incoming list and a pair starting at it's nth element to pass
+- *[listPlus]* - add a value to each element on an input list
+- *[listCompare]* - compare two lists then output left if they're equal or right if they're different.
+- *[listConcatenate]* - ListConcatenate takes a message and outputs a symbol which is a concatenation of all of its elements
+- *[listPick]* - pick elements from a previously stored list
+- *[listPickPair]* - pick element pairs from a previously stored list
+- *[listReplace]* - replaces all occurences of an element on a list
+- *[listReplaceAtIndex]* - substitutes the n-th element of a incoming list.
+- *[listSplit]* - splits a list on a given symbol.
+- *[popLastN]* - outputs a list without it's last n elements
+- *[searchElem]* - search for the position of elements on a list

+### Symbols

+- *[symbolize]* - Just a shortcut to add a symbol selector to messages
+- *[numberSymbol]* - allows you to have symbols that contain only numeric chars
+- *[lowerCase][upperCase]* - converts a symbol to lowerCase/upperCase
+- *[getFolder]* - get the folder from a symbol containing a file path
+- *[symbolSplit]* - splits a symbol in a specified char

+### Signals

+- *[audioSpigot]* - [spigot] for signals
+- *[switch2~]* - lets you control if a singnal passes through it's left or right outlet (like [switch2] but for signals)
+- *[mixAB~]* - easy equal-power panning with a built-in gui and ramps.
-- **sample~** - easily play audio files.
+- *[sample~]* - easily load play audio files.
+Great for experimenting without having spend much time doing the setup.
 Uses the new [soundfiler] ability to get the sample rate! (bugged as 0.48.0 but working on 0.48.1)

-(Lots of EasyFlow abstractions uses other abstractions from the library.
-In most of those cases, that other abstractions were included as subpatches to eliminate dependencies.
-This way you can simply copy the abstractions you need if you don't want the entire library).

-## Abstractions

-- *[addList]* - just like |add2 $1( but with an entire list
-- *[alternate]* - Passes it's input one time to the left, then to the right, then to the left...
-- *[audioSpigot~]* - just like [spigot], but for signals, with a [line~]
-- *[counter]* - Simple counter object.
-- *[compare]* - this abstraction solves the problem of dealing with selectors and [sel] for you.
-- *[concatenate]* - Concatenate a list of symbols that it receives into one symbol.
-- *[copyList]* - Copies a list on a message box.
-- *[invert]* - just like |$2 $1(
-- *[keychange]* - like [keyname] but only outputs when a key change
-- *[for]* - Works like until, but with an integrated counter on it's right outlet.
-It "bangs" on it's left outlet after it's done.
-- *[l2R]* - (Left to Right) - Takes a list and outputs it's elements one at a time, from left to right order.
-- *[r2L]* - (Right to Left) - Takes a list and outputs it's elements one at a time, from right to left order.
-- *[funnel]* - Abstraction that switches between l2r and r2l.
-- *[getNthElement]* - Receives an index N on it's cold inlet and when it receives a list on it's hot inlet, it outputs it's Nth element.
-See _ListPick_.
-- *[getPair]* - Just like _GetNthElement_ but outputs a pair. (the Nth element and it's sucessor)
-- *[listPick]* - Store a list on it's cold inlet and get it's elements by sending it's indexes on ListPick hot inlet.
-Works with the inverse order of GetNthElement.
-Notice what triggers the output on each abstraction.
-- *[l2r]* - outputs elements of a list one at a time in left to right order.
-See _r2l_
-- *[list+]* - Sums an argument to every float in a list
-- *[listCompare]* - Compare two lists
-- *[listConcatenate]* - Concatenate two lists
-- *[popNthElement]* - Passes a list through without it's N-th element.
-- *[popLastN]* - Passes a list without it's last N elements.
-- *[r2l]* - outputs elements of a list one at a time in right to left order.
-See _l2r_
-- *[search]* - Search for a specific value on a list and outputs it's indexes.
-Outputs -1 if not found.
-- *[searchNDestroy]* - Store symbols as variables and call them by their ID.
-- *[substituteNthElement]* - Passes a list through without it's N-th element.
-- *[switch]* - Passes it's input through it's left or right outlet depending on what you send to it's cold inlet.
-- *[symbolize]* - convenient shortcut to [list prepend symbol] ==> [list trim].
-- *[nearest]* - rounds a float to the nearest integer (easier to remember than [expr rint($f1)])
+### Utilities

+- *[counter]* - simple counter object to output sequences of numbers
+- *[for]* - works like until, but with an integrated counter on it's right outlet.
+It "bangs" on it's left outlet when it's done.
+- *[keyChange]* - works like vanilla's [keyname] but only output changes (ie: if you hold a key it will not trigger constantly)
+- *[hold]* - Interpolates linearly from a input number to 0 in a give time.
+- *[metrosnap~]* - simple [snapshot~] and [metro] bundle
+- *[mixAB]* - general purpose utility to mix two signals.
+Implements useful ramp methods.

+### Flow Control

+- *[alternate]* - alternates banging on the left and right inlet
+- *[compare]* - lets you compare symbols and floats on the same stream
+- *[switch2]...[switch7]* - having from 2 to 7 outlets it gives you control of which outlet will be used to pass what comes through it's inlet

+### Math

+- *[nearest]* - rounds to the nearest integer ([i] rounds to th elowest).
+Works exactly like [expr rint($f1)] but it's name is easier to remember (heh)
+- *[numbersbetween]* - part a numeric stream depending on a specified given range (inside, over and under the range)
+- *[map]* = Converts a numeric stream from one range to another.
+Easy linear interpolation, baby!
+- *[keepMax][keepMin]* - Outputs the biggest/smallest number received since initialization or last bang on cold inlet.
+- *[hexCharToDec]* - converts an Hexadecimal char to an Decimal number

+### Color

+- *[colorNames]* - outputs a color depending on it's name (green, navyBlue, hotPink, etc)
+- *[redGreenBlue][rgb]* - Uses Red, Green and Blue information and outputs a integer representing an color to be used with PD vanilla objects.
+- *[hueSaturationBrightness][hsb]* - Uses Hue, Saturation and Brightness information and outputs a integer representing an color to be used with PD vanilla objects.
+- *[hueSaturationLuminosity][easyflow/hsl]* - Uses Hue, Saturation and Luminosity information and outputs a integer representing an color to be used with PD vanilla objects. (use the slash declaration to avoid confusion with vanilla's [hsl])
+- *[hexColor]* - Uses hexadecimal Red, Green and Blue information and outputs a integer representing an color to be used with PD vanilla objects.
+- *[colorSyntax]* - parses the color syntax used in [easyflow] and outputs a integer representing an color to be used with PD vanilla objects.
+Can be used in any object.

+### Tables

+- *[tabCopy]* - copies an array into another, resizing the destination when needed.
+- *[tabReverse]* - reverses an array and write on the same array
+- *[tabReverseCopy]* - reverses an array and writes writes on other array

+### Coding

+#### Color highlighting

+- *[colorHighlighting]* - process colors for the automatic highlighting abstractions
+- *[colorDef]* - define (unique name,color) associations
+- *[colorCirc]* - automatically colored abstraction for color highlighting [send][receive][value] objects
+- *[colorCnv]* - automatically colored abstraction for telling what "names" are inside a subpatch
+- *[colorTri]* - automatically colored abstraction for marking variable wireless connections
+- *[labelCnv]* - automatically colored and resized abstraction to display a labeled [cnv].
+Multi-purpose abstraction
+- *[colorCircF][colorCnvF][colorTriF][labelCnvF]* - factory abstraction for color highlighting and tagging

+#### Debugging and utilities

+- *[GOPTool]* - abstraction to quickly manage your graph-on-parent settings without suffering with PD's gui.
+- *[printHere]* - in-patch console for debugging without having to switch windows.

 ## Conventions